joelparkerhenderson/demo-swift-alamofire/README.md

   * If you prefer, you can add it by using a dynamic framework or using Cocoapods.

-## Create networking code
+## Add Alamofire

 1. Edit `ViewController.swift`.

-1. Add simple code:
+1. Add Alamofire networking code:

         import UIKit
         import Alamofire